STARTING YOUR OWN BUSINESS

 3. Subtract your total expenses from your total income to get your total net income.

-When putting together an annual budget, it can help to divide these totals by 12 to get average monthly figures.
+When putting together an annual business budget, it can help to divide these totals by 12 to get average monthly figures.
 This way, you’ll be able to check you’re on track at the end of each month, even if some of your bigger costs don’t start coming in until later in the year.

 You’ve created a small business budget - what’s next?